jschnable/qTeller/README.md

       * Create a metadata file in CSV format so the script knows how to interpret the abundance files.
 Here is an [example](/build_db/test_singlegenome_metadata.csv).
       * **NOTE:** The *File_handle* column specifies the name of the abundance file to load **(minus the .fpkm_tracking or .txt file extension)**

-Assuming you have the required files, you can create the SQLite DB for single-genome and/or protein abundance data using the following command:
+Assuming you have the required files, you can create the SQLite DB for RNA and/or protein abundance data using the following command:

 ```
 $ cd build_db